OlivierRaineteauSBRI/scRNASeq/README.md

 ## To get started

-Download ``Scripts.gz`` and follow the script to retrieve our bioinformatic figures.
+Download and follow the ``Script.rmd`` to retrieve our bioinformatic figures.
 For new beginners, make sure you download and run the script ``Install_packages.Rmd`` before starting.
 To download all of the rds objects used, please follow the instructions :
 - download the github directory
 - (for example) within "P12_dSVZ_Seq" directory, open the ``linux_command`` file on textbook
 - open your shell, and type ``cd path/to/P12_dSVZ_Seq``